2016 United States House of Representatives elections in North Carolina: District 8

 The 8th district is located in southern-central North Carolina.
 The new map shifted the district slightly to the north and to the east.
-The incumbent is Republican Richard Hudson, who has represented the district since 2013.
+The incumbent was Republican Richard Hudson, who had represented the district since 2013.
 He was re-elected with 65% of the vote in 2014.

 Republican primary

 Richard Hudson ran for re-election to a third term, and was unopposed for the Republican nomination under the old map.
 After the new district map was adopted, Tim D'Annunzio, who had been running in the 2nd district, filed instead to run in the 8th.